About Suzanne

 Yet Āyurveda is so much more than finding balance through food.
 Studying Sanskrit has helped Suzanne deepen her own personal practice and offer her clients more ways to find balance.
 Suzanne first began seriously studying Sanskrit so that she could read Yoga philosophy and the ancient Āyurvedic texts in their original language.
 This translation work has been nourishing for her spiritual life.
 Suzanne also discovered that the sound of Sanskrit itself is a powerful means of healing, which she has experienced firsthand through her daily mantra practice.
 When Suzanne isn’t translating Sanskrit texts or chanting mantras, she loves to curl up with a novel by Louise Erdrich or listen to a Beach House record to elevate her vibrations.

 Suzanne also studies the night sky to connect with her and her clients’ cosmic nature.
-Jyotish (Vedic Astrology) allows us to connect to the energy of the planets and our Vedic birth charts reveal how the planets have influenced our lives.
-Using Vedic and Āyurvedic Astrology, Suzanne gives clients even more insight into their dosha, their dharma (life’s purpose), and karma.
+She is a Jyotiṣī (a Vedic Astrologer) who uses the Vedic birth chart as a map to the ancestral and individual body on a physical, mental, emotional, and spiritual level.
+Using Embodied Vedic and Āyurvedic Astrology, Suzanne gives clients even more insight into their nature, their dharma (life’s purpose), and karma.

 Speaking of karma and cosmic connections, Suzanne is married to a musician, with whom she has shared many incarnations, attended countless concerts, and traveled the world.
 Together they created two artistic, musical, and inspiring daughters whom Suzanne homeschools, though her daughters teach Suzanne more than she teaches them.